broadwayinc/skapi-js/README.md

 skapi is a backend framework for frontend developers.

-Build fast and scalable web services based on serverless technology.
+Build fast and scalable web services based on skapi's serverless technology.

 skapi is built to work well on both plain HTML and Webpack projects.

-100% Serverless. no maintenance or CLI installation is required.
+100% Serverless.
+No maintenance or CLI installation is required.

 <br>